 The village is ideally located in the countryside with easy access to the Preselis, Gwaun Valley and the coastal path.

-Letterston boasts excellent facilities including a new state-fo-the art school and a well equipped hall which is well used by the community and organisations around the county.
+Letterston boasts excellent facilities including a new state-of-the art school and a well equipped Memorial Hall which is well used by the community and organisations around the county.
 There is also a thriving business community.

 The village derived its name form the ancient family of Lettards to whom the parish belonged.
 Significant local building include Priskilly Forest Country House whose origins date back to 1326.